duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/templates_reference.md

 - `list_content` [required] *sub-template*

-	The handlebars sub-template supplied here will populate within each `li` element
+	Supply a custom handlebars sub-template.
+The sub-template will be rendered, enclosed by a `li` element

 - `list` *array*